Homotopy Groups of Diagonal Complements: Preliminaries

-\bre That the connectivity bound in the above proposition doesn't depend on $k$ is not surprising.
-Indeed when $n=2$, $B(\bbr^k,2)\simeq\bbr P^{k-1}$ and this is $0$-connected no matter what $k$ is. \ere

-The end of the proof of Lemma \ref{trivial} above asserts that if $\Delta^d(X,n)$ is simply connected, then $\pi_1(B^d(X,n))$ is the quotient of $\mathfrak S_n$ by the normal subgroup generated by elements having fixed points and this subgroup is the entire group if $d\geq 2$.
+The argument of Armstong used in the proof of Lemma \ref{trivial} implies that if $\Delta^d(X,n)$ is simply connected, then $\pi_1(B^d(X,n))$ is the quotient of $\mathfrak S_n$ by the normal subgroup generated by elements having fixed points and this subgroup is the entire group if $d\geq 2$.
 This establishes a useful conclusion.

 \bco If $\Delta^d(X,n)$ is simply connected, then so is $B^d(X,n)$ if $d\geq 2$. \eco